enzoaicardi/flect/docs/dev/resources/attributes.md

 ### x-append

-Adds one or more elements as last children of the element.
+Add a list of nodes as last children of the element.

 ### x-prepend

-Adds one or more elements as first children of the element.
+Add a list of nodes as first children of the element.

 ### x-toggle